garrandall/popular-music-data/tracks/this-bitter-earth-dinah-washington.md

 Mmm, that no one shares

 And if my life is like the dust
-Ooh, that hides the glow of a rose
+Oh that hides the glow of a rose
 What good am I
 Heaven only knows